harvester/docs/docs/install/pxe-boot-install.md

   - Installing Harverster
   - Harverster Installation
   - PXE Boot Install
 Description: Starting from version `0.2.0`, Harvester can be installed automatically.
-This document provides an example to do the automatic installation with PXE boot.
+This document provides an example to do an automatic installation with PXE boot.
 ---

 # PXE Boot Installation

 Starting from version `0.2.0`, Harvester can be installed automatically.
-This document provides an example to do the automatic installation with PXE boot.
+This document provides an example to do an automatic installation with PXE boot.

 We recommend using [iPXE](https://ipxe.org/) to perform the network boot.
 It has more features than the traditional PXE Boot program and is likely available in modern NIC cards.
-If NIC cards don't come with iPXE firmware, iPXE firmware images can be loaded from the TFTP server first.
+If the iPXE firmware is not available for your NIC card, the iPXE firmware images can be loaded from the TFTP server first.

 To see sample iPXE scripts, please visit [Harvester iPXE Examples](https://github.com/harvester/ipxe-examples).